OmarKZaky/Responsive-Webpage/README.md

 # Responsive-Webpage

-This is a custom Website which was responsively created.
+This is a custom responsive website.